 I use my stand mixer to beat the butter, sugar, flour, and oats together until they are coarse and crumbly.

-Layer the apples and crisp topping with oats in your baking dish and you're ready to go.
+Sprinkle the crisp topping with oats over the apples in your baking dish and you're ready to go.

 - Grated zest of 1 orange

 - Grated zest of 1 lemon